How to Keep Track of Job Applications (Without Losing Your Mind)

 Most interview prep happens in a panic the night before.
 The candidates who stand out walk in prepared — with specific examples ready, thoughtful questions written down, and a clear understanding of why they want this particular role.

 A job application tracker with a built-in interview prep section changes this.
-Instead of scrambling, you add notes as things progress.
+Instead of scrambling, you add notes as things progress: company research when you apply, questions when you get the interview invite, STAR stories before each round.
 By the time the interview arrives, your prep is already done.

 The bottom line